Taking a closer look in the Activity Trends graph, can shed light on how users learn overtime.

 The exported Users table provides comprehensive analytics that can be used for grading, for example:

-Participation - students can be graded for the comments\ questions\ ideas\ answers & thoughts they are sharing:
+Participation - learners can be graded for the comments\ questions\ ideas\ answers & thoughts they are sharing:

 Collaboration - for example: writing over 5 comments throughout the course grants extra credit